temporalio/documentation/docs/app-dev-context/activity-heartbeats.md

 `defaultHeartbeatThrottleInterval` is 30 seconds by default, and `maxHeartbeatThrottleInterval` is 60 seconds by default.
 Each can be set in Worker options.

+Throttling is implemented as follows:

+- After sending a Heartbeat, the Worker sets a timer for the throttle interval.
+- The Worker stops sending Heartbeats, but continues receiving Heartbeats from the Activity and remembers the most recent one.
+- When the timer fires, the Worker:
+  - Sends the most recent Heartbeat.
+  - Sets the timer again.

 If an Activity is Cancelled, it will receive the Cancellation request when the next heartbeat is sent to the Cluster.

 Heartbeats may contain a `details` field describing the Activity's current progress.
 If an Activity gets retried, the Activity can access the `details` from the last heartbeat that was sent to the Cluster.